 The Department of Communication offers a 9-hour honors program.
 Students must complete 6 hours of classroom honors work and a 3-hour honors thesis.
 Disciplinary honors courses will be drawn from designated honors courses offered at the introductory, intermediate and advanced course levels in the department.
 To graduate with Honors in Communication, a student must be a major, maintain an overall grade point average of 3.45, an overall Communication grade point average of 3.45, earn no less than a B in any Honors-designated courses, and successfully defend a departmental honors thesis.

-During the Spring 2021 semester, the Department of Communication offers the following Honors-only subsections:
+During the Fall 2021 semester, the Department of Communication offers the following Honors-only subsections: